Skip to Main Content

 • Large monitors and whiteboards allow groups to view information, work together on projects and create group presentations.

-• Network drops are available to ensure Internet access.
+• Wireless and wired network connections are available to ensure Internet access.
+Device registration is required.

-• Students can check out data and HDMI cables to connect laptops/tablets to the network and monitors and dry erase kits for the whiteboards at the Circulation Desk.
+• Ethernet and HDMI cables to connect laptops/tablets to the network and monitors and dry erase kits for the whiteboards are available to check out at the Circulation Desk.

-The Collaboration Stations are available thanks to a Student Technology Enhancement Program (STEP) grant.
+Available thanks to a Student Technology Enhancement Program (STEP) Grant.

 About Edith Garland Dupré Library